katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

     username = myraxusername
     api_key = d41d8cd98f00b204e9800998ecf8427e

-Setting the environment parameter ``RAX_CREDS_FILE`` to the path of this file will help Ansible find how to load this information.
+Setting the environment parameter ``RAX_CREDS_FILE`` to the path of this file will help Assible find how to load this information.

 More information about this credentials file can be found at